Niekmereu/Finding-Similar-Customers/README.md

 The ratings itself are deleted.
 We subsequently only want to find similar customers, namely customers that rated the same places.

 # Minhashing
-The matrix is businesses x customers with a 1 if a user rated a business.
-Implicit permutations (hash functions) are used to find the first row in which a user has a 1.
+The matrix is businesses x customers, with a 1 indicating that a user rated a business.
+A hundred implicit permutations (hash functions) are used to find the first row in which a user has a 1.
 The matrix that is formed is called a signature matrix.
-This signature matrix is much smaller than the original one.
+This signature matrix is much smaller than the original one (100 x customers).

 # Local Sensitive Hashing
 The signature matrix is then divided in b bands with r rows per band.
-For each band, the parts of the columns of the signature matrix that belong to the band are hashed to a hash table with k buckets.
-We speak of a candidate pair if customers are hashed to the same bucket and the similarity of their signatures is larger than crit1.
-Finally we check the true similarity of all candidate pairs, which should be higher than crit2.
+For each band, the parts of the columns of the signature matrix that belong to the specific band are hashed to a hash table with k buckets.
+We speak of a candidate pair if customers are hashed to the same bucket and the similarity of their signatures is larger than a critical value: crit1.
+For all candidate pairs we check the similarity in the original dataset.
+This similarity must be higher than crit2.

 # Parameters